michaelsevilla/docker-tachyon/README.rst

 #.
 On the node that this code is on (i.e., our ``experiment master``), run: ./deploy/master.sh
 - this will instantiate an Ansible Docker container

+TODO: Figure out how to run sudo!
+Pull down the container and figure out how to get the tachyon container to launch wtih sudo